 While you are on a camping trek, a short distance from your campsite latrine will be dug and small tent erected for your privacy.
 On the trail you'll soon become adapt at finding a private place to answer that call of nature.
 You'll have a pan of hot 'washing water' delivered each morning to your tent for sponge bathing or washing clothing.
 Hand washing water is provided before each meal.
 Trekkers soon learn to enjoy bathing plus washing their hair and clothes in rivers near their campsite.
 While you are on a lodge trek, depending on the lodge facilities, twin sharing accommodation with inside toilets and shower can be provided.
 For hot water, you need to ask the hoteliers incase this is not provided.

 A visa is required to enter Nepal except for Indian nationals.
-One can get a visa at the Royal Nepalese Embassy or Consulate or at the airport upon arrival or from Nepalese embassy before you come to Nepal.
+One can get a visa at the Royal Nepalese Embassy or Consulate or at the airport upon arrival.
 Children under 10 years need not pay any visa fees.
 Two passport sized photos are mandatory.

 Foreigners who intend to visit Nepal must hold a valid passport, minimum six months or any travel document equivalent to a passport issued by the Government and one Passport size Photo.